 The American of Moroccan origin, Moncef Mohamed Slaoui, was appointed as the chief scientific officer of the project ‘Operation Warp Speed’ to accelerate the development of a vaccine against COVID-19.
 His research team has already begun researching the vaccine against the new coronavirus.

 Who is Dr. Moncef Mohamed Slaoui?

 Moncef Mohamed Slaoui was born in 1959.
 He is a Belgian-American researcher of Moroccan descent.

 He spent his childhood in Morocco.
 A sudden event of that time has completely changed his life.
 His sister died at an early age of whooping cough.
 The disease that killed his sister is a kind of immune disease.
 This incident inspired him to become a doctor and decided to study immunology.

 He went to Europe to study higher education so that no one else died like his sister.
 At first, he was trying to get admission to some of the universities in France.
 However, he did not get a chance to study there.
 He had an opportunity at the University of Brussels after many attempts.
 There he studied Biology and completed his bachelor’s degree successfully.

-Inspired by his studies, Slaoui decided not to stop there and enrolled in graduate school at Harvard Medical University, and at the same time studied at the medical faculty of Tufts University.
-After graduation, he was awarded a doctorate in molecular microbiology and immunology.
+Slaoui decided not to stop there and enrolled in graduate school at Harvard Medical University, and at the same time studied at the medical faculty of Tufts University.
+After graduation, he got doctorate in molecular microbiology and immunology.